 Frequently Asked Questions

-Yes, I see adults for individual therapy, parenting consultation, and clinical supervision.
+I see both!
+I see children and teens who are anxious, grieving, or have low self esteem.
+Children and teens do not always know what is happening and have a hard time verbalizing what is going on.
+I also see adults for individual therapy, parenting consultation, and clinical supervision.
 Many adults who worry, have family issues or patterns that continue challenge them, or are experiencing a difficult loss or a new or unexpected change find it helpful working with me.

 2. Do you accept insurance?